+Many of the students at CGS arrive as total beginners.
 Over one-half of the students are adults taking acoustic guitar lessons and classical guitar.
-In addition, there is a strong children's program (Calle El Dorado) featuring ensemble playing and stressing proper technique.
+In addition, there is an active children's program (Calle El Dorado) featuring ensemble playing and stressing proper technique.
 Click on Hear Students Playto hear our guitarists play everything from Red Hot Chili Peppers to Classical Guitar.
-And yes, instruction in bass, banjo and mandolin are offered as well.
+Instruction in electric guitar, electric bass, banjo and mandolin is offered as well.

 Excellence in Guitar Instruction Redefined

 Ask the guy who teaches guitar at the end of your street about "curriculum" and he's likely to say "Dude, I heard them open for Deff Leopard in 86'?"
 But the fact of the matter is that curriculum, the correct order of steps to produce success in an endevour, is the key to success.
 At the Columbia Guitar Studio putting first things first is, well, a priority.
 Areas of technique, musicianship, and repertoire are given top priority to help students maximize their capabilities with the instrument.
 Curriculum is put up front were it can be measured and understood.
-In fact, the majority of players at the Columbia Guitar Studio started as abslolute beginners.
+In fact, the majority of players at the Columbia Guitar Studio started as abslolute beginners however many have been accpeted as performance majors at such schools a Peabody Conservatory, Berklee School of Music, The New School of Music, and Northwestern.
 Click on Hear Students Play to hear our students play their music.

 Calle El Dorado is the children's classical guitar division of the Columbia Guitar Studio.
 Children 6 and older may enroll.
 For more info click on Calle EL Dorado